fum-cs/fds/docs/intro-linear-algebra.md

 ---
-title: Introduction to Linear Algebra for Applied Machine Learning with Python
+title: Introduction to Linear Algebra with Python
-published: true
-mathjax: true
 nav_order: 2
 ---